 In 2006, we will commemorate the bicentennial of the birth of Don Benito Juárez, a model Mexican who reaffirmed the sovereignty of Mexico under a republican regime.

-We will celebrate the 150th anniversary of our liberal constitution and the 90th anniversary of our social constitution in 2007.

 We will be preparing to celebrate, in 2010, the bicentennial of our independence and the 100th anniversary of Mexico's social revolution.